Code of Conduct

 Please make sure your schedule will permit you to attend the majority of the sessions of any full-length course you select, and ALL sessions of any mini-course you select.
 If unanticipated circumstances will prevent you from attending a class session, please contact your Study Leader or Class Representative at the first available opportunity.
 If you are unable to continue participation in a class, contact the Osher at Dartmouth office as soon as you can to discuss dropping the course.

 Osher at Dartmouth may cancel a course if minimum enrollment is not achieved.
 If a course is cancelled prior to the start of term for this or any other reason, registrants will receive a seat in their alternate course selection, if available.
-If an alternate course was not selected or is unavailable, the office will process a refund of the fees for the cancelled course.
+If an alternate course was not selected or is unavailable, the office will process a credit of the fees for the cancelled course.
+The credit may be used for a future course.

 If weather or other unexpected events should make it necessary to cancel one or more class sessions, participants will be notified as soon as possible.* PLEASE check your e-mail and the Daily Calendar on this website** prior to travelling to your class, and contact your Study Leader if you are still in doubt.
 Cancelled sessions may be re-scheduled at the request of the Study Leader and in cooperation with the office.